Guide to Work, Study, Travel and Living Abroad

 I visited Istanbul for three days in 2001, and to my considerable surprise, it was love at first sight.
 I usually exit large cities, especially mega-cities, as fast as possible but Istanbul was different.
 One of the points of greatest fascination was the colorful past, the efficient present, and the inventive future of the city's waterways that have always defined so much of its larger-than-life personality.

-With my earlier sense of regret at leaving so little time for Istanbul, I assigned eight days for a fuller exploration when I returned, this time with my husband, in mid-2008.
+With my earlier sense of regret at leaving so little time for Istanbul, I assigned eight days for a fuller exploration when I returned, this time with my husband.
 Part of my mission was to understand and experience its waterways in some detail.
 As they say in the real estate business, it's location, location, location.
 Without straddling one of the most strategic locations in the world, Byzantium, Constantinople and Istanbul would never have become such a showcase of European and Islamic influences and the only city to straddle two continents.

-Three Names, One City
+Istanbul: Three Names, One City

 In 660 BC, a minor Greek king named Byzas founded the first colony in the area.
 Naturally, he named it Byzantium.